 How do I pay a tax bill at the Sheriff's office?

 Payments may be made in-person at the Office of the Fayette County Sheriff.
 Our Property Tax Division is located in Room #236 on the second floor of the Fayette District Courthouse at 150 North Limestone.

-Payments are accepted between 8:00 AM and 4:00 PM (or until 6:00 PM during the month of October) and parking is available in the public garage on Barr Street.
+Payments are accepted between 8:00 AM and 4:00 PM (or until 6:00 PM through the month of October 2022) and parking is available in the public garage on Barr Street.
 We accept cash, checks, or money orders for payment.

 How do I pay a tax bill by mail?